 On Windows 10, title shows ~54 characters without truncation, while the message can show ~199 characters.

 On Windows 8 (and older versions), title shows ~55 characters without truncation, while the message can show ~200 characters.

 Note: Firefox does not support hero images

 The optimal title length for Android is ~50 characters.
 But the message length varies depending on whether the notification contains a hero image.

-All browsers on Mac have the same character limits for the title and message.
-The title shows ~25 characters while the message shows ~28 characters.
+All browsers on Mac have different character limits for the title and message.
+It's best if you keep your title around 12 characters and the body below 41 characters.

 Important: The width of the individual characters will also affect how much of the notification is visible before it gets truncated.

 Chrome offers the best experience for web push notifications, due to higher character limits and support for hero images.
 And more often than not, you will end up creating notifications which will look great on Chrome, but they won’t be as effective on other platforms / browsers.

 So, ensure that you design your notifications keeping the restrictions of Mac and Firefox in mind.
 This will ensure that your message gets across a clear and precise manner.